SportStarta/ns/index.md

 ### sportstarta:rate

-The rate associated with this game, from a [list of defined rate concepts](http://www.client1.sport.sportstarta.com/api/concepts/rate).
+> Type: One of a [list of defined rate concepts](http://www.client1.sport.sportstarta.com/api/concepts/rate).

+The rate of the game.

 ### sportstarta:genre